ugorji/binc/SPEC.md

 A timestamp is composed of 3 components:

-- secs: signed integer representing seconds since unix epoch
+- secs: integer (negative or positive) representing seconds since unix epoch
-- nsces: unsigned integer representing fractional seconds as a nanosecond offset within secs, in the range 0 <= nsecs < 1e9
+- nsces: positive integer representing fractional seconds as a nanosecond offset within secs, in the range 0 <= nsecs < 1e9
-- tz: signed integer representing timezone offset in minutes east of UTC, and a dst (daylight savings time) flag
+- tz: integer (negative or positive) representing timezone offset in minutes east of UTC, and a dst (daylight savings time) flag

 When encoding a timestamp, the first byte is the descriptor, which